safffrron/safffrron/README.md

 <br />
 <br />

-Hi, i'm Kislay Aditya Oj,a tech enthusiast.
-I love playin with data and stats and am really interested in different fields of CS which deals with algorithm and maths.
-Currently I am learning different tools and technologies related to software developement and Machine learning.
+Hi, i'm Kislay Aditya Oj, a research enthusiast.
+I love playin with data and stats and am really interested in different fields of ML which deals with applied NLP and language modelling.
+Currently I am learning different tools and technologies related to current state of art LLM models and it's application to various scientific fields.
 I do enjoy open source and would love to contribute in my area of expertise.

 Also, I play chess; Challenge me [here](https://www.chess.com/member/safffrron) if you are free.